 DEMOCRATIC REPUBLIC OF CONGO

-Support and Strengthening of the Capacities of the Pygmy Indigenous Peoples in Isolated Areas Through Adapted Tools of Communication, Information in Defense of their Rights, Culture, Land and Natural Resources – Alliance Nationale d’Appui et de Promotiondes Aires du Patrimoine Autochtone et Communautaire en République démocratique du Congo (ANAPAC)
+Support and Strengthening of the Capacities of the Pygmy Indigenous Peoples in Isolated Areas Through Adapted Tools of Communication, Information in Defense of their Rights, Culture, Land, and Natural Resources – Alliance Nationale d’Appui et de Promotiondes Aires du Patrimoine Autochtone et Communautaire en République démocratique du Congo (ANAPAC)

 The overall objective of this project is to give the isolated and forgotten Pygmy communities in three provinces of North Kivu the appropriate tools to understand and learn about their rights.
 The Pygmy communities only speak their own language, making them powerless in front of the invasion of their land, all in the name of the national United Nations REDD+ program.
 Through tangible actions such as restoring the school and health center, and regular meetings led by the project holders where they use communication tools tailored for the Pygmy’s understanding; the communities learn that they have rights and the means to protect their land and their natural resources.

-Securing Chepkitale Ogiek Community Ancestral Lands, Indigenous Forests, Traditional Knowledge and Livelihoods – The Chepkitale Indigenous Development Project (CIPDP)
+Securing Chepkitale Ogiek Community Ancestral Lands, Indigenous Forests, Traditional Knowledge, and Livelihoods – The Chepkitale Indigenous Development Project (CIPDP)

 The project is enabling the Ogiek community in Chepkitale, near Mount Elgon, to engage in the policy-making process, following and taking advantage of the Community Lands Act enacted in 2016.
 The community will also be continuing their work to complete zone mapping of their ancestral land to move toward the recognition of their rights to their ancestral land.
 One interesting feature of this project has been the integration of Indigenous knowledge in schools and involvement in recent critical court cases.